 - Awards intended to provide compensation for pain and suffering.
 This capital will be applied to compensate for any disability, disfigurement, or debilitation sustained.

-While these are the standard practices that the courts tend to follow, the classification of assets as separate or marital will need to be proven by the party who alleges certain assets should be separate.
+While these are the standard practices that the courts tend to follow, the classification of assets as separate or marital will still need to be proven by the party who alleges certain assets should be separate.

 We Can Help